 The above list of projects relates to the whole of the District, but it is likely that the majority of developments will not be near enough to bat sites to have significant effects.
 Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have 'in-combination' effects are welcomed.

-Housing figures come from Gloucestershire County Council Strategic Planning.
+Housing figures come from Gloucestershire County Council Strategic Planning and are up-to-date as of 05/2009.